neonkingfr/obsdfreqd/README.md

 - `-r threshold` sets the CPU usage in % that will trigger the frequency increase, 30% is the default
 - `-s stepfrequency` sets the percent of frequency added every cycle when increasing, 10% is default
 - `-t timefreq` sets the milliseconds between each poll, 300 is the default
+- `-T maxtemperature` sets the temperature threshold under which the maximum frequency will be temporary lowered until the CPU cools down

 **Example**:

-`obsdfreqd -m 100,50 -r 40` will start the daemon, when power is plugged in, maximum frequency is 100 and threshold is 40, on battery the threshold is 40 and the max is 50.
+`obsdfreqd -T 90,65` will start the daemon, when power is plugged in, maximum temperature is set to 90°C and 65°C when on battery.

 # Explanation